-Calculate the vertical sum of variable values This is calculated for each time step and grid cell
+vertical cumsum: Calculate the vertical sum of variable values.

 If you wanted to calculate the cumulative sum of values across all vertical levels of every variable in a dataset, you would do this:

 '''

 ds.vertical_sum()

 '''

 The cumulative sum will be calculated from the first to the last vertical level.
 For example, in oceanic data it would start at the sea surface.